zendframework/zf2-documentation/docs/languages/en/modules/zend.console.controllers.rst

         $result = '';

-        foreach($users as $user){
+        foreach ($users as $user) {
             $result .= $user->name . ' ' . $user->email . "\n";
         }

         return $result; // show it in the console
     }

-On line 26 we are checking if users service found any users - otherwise we are returning an error message that will be immediately displayed and the application will end.
+On line 27, we are checking if the users service found any users - otherwise we are returning an error message that will be immediately displayed and the application will end.

 If there are 1 or more users, we will loop through them with and prepare a listing.
-It is then returned from the action and displayed in console window.
+It is then returned from the action and displayed in the console window.

 Are we in a console?
 ---------------------

 Sometimes we might need to check if our method is being called from a console or from a web request.
-This is useful to block certain methods from running in console or to change their behavior based on that context.
+This is useful to block certain methods from running in the console or to change their behavior based on that context.

 Here is an example of how to check if we are dealing with a console request: